thewtex/thesis/introduction/background_and_significance.rst

 they were found to correspond.
 In another case study, high shear stress was associated with the rupture and ulceration of a carotid artery plaque on an individual that had received serial MRI imaging.
-Computational fluid dynamics base on MRI structure and composition identified the location of high shear stress with the location of the ulcer [Groen2008]_.
+Computational fluid dynamics based on MRI structure and composition identified the location of high shear stress with the location of the ulcer [Groen2008]_.
 Ulceration has been observed to be more common proximal to stenosis and more common for fatty plaques [Saba2007]_.